Skip to main content

 Determining When Someone Should No Longer Drive

 This is certainly a hot topic, in the wake of Santa Monica's Farmers' Market tragedy.
-APA provides a brief summary of a meta-analysis published in Neuropsychology looking at ways to assess 'driveability' in those with early stage Alzheimer's.- Tests of visuospatial skills generally related best to driving abilities.
-They may be most helpful in identifying at-risk drivers, especially as visuospatial deficits are common in early Alzheimer’s and other dementias.
+APA provides a brief summary of a meta-analysis published in Neuropsychology looking at ways to assess 'driveability' in those with early stage Alzheimer's.

 The authors conclude that, “Although visuospatial deficits alone are not sufficient to recommend driving restrictions, the results indicate that when visuospatial deficits are present, clinicians should complete a careful evaluation of other risk factors.”
 They are a red flag to look for other problems.